 You discover that the sneaky culprit is an invisible Unicode character.

-For example, let’s say that the dataset in Excel will look like this
+For example, let's say that the dataset in Excel will look like this:

 Here, an invisible character (Zero-Width Space) is intentionally inserted in the first row's description.

-Step 1: Connect the string replacer node to your dataset and open the configuration window
+Step 1: Connect the String Replacer node to your dataset

 Step 2: Choose the target column

-Step 3: Select the pattern type
+Step 3: Select "Regular expression" as the pattern type

-Step 4: Input the pattern and the replacement text
+Step 4: Enter the pattern \p{Cf}

 Step 5: Create a new column for the output